You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

-Maybe I am a strange creature but I can’t sit and do nothing.
-I have to learn, I have to create, I have to write the notes, and I have to store the files that contain important information.
+Maybe I am a strange creature but I can’t sit and do anything.
+I have to learn, I have to create, I have to write notes, and I have to store files that contain important information.
 You live and you learn.
 Never stop it, no matter what your age is.

 - Get proficient in targeting market opportunities.

 Read the books, learn from other successful investors, get involved in the social groups that target investments.
 Choose what you feel is the best choice for you.